TrelisResearch/arc-agi-2025/o3-tools/README.md

   [x] Run tests on low levels of reasoning effort.

 Completed:
+[x] Refine prompting:
+  [x] Examine the correct tasks for what happened.
+Examine also some wrong tasks.
+  [x] Adjust the soft prompt so that it encourages finding an improvement! check that.
+Sometimes there is no attempt to improve when some training grids pass.
+Perhaps try a prompt that encourages generalisation to the other training grids.
+  [x] Review prompts for when a training example is solved (at least one, but not all).
+  [x] Add a note that if all training examples are solved, then the program is overfitting.
+[x] Try inputting images of the problem as well as just the problem itself.
+[x] Test out having the model attempt a partial transformation, if it cannot determine a complete rule that solves the problem.
+[x] Run on ARC AGI 1 Eval set.
+MIT splits.
+Starting with Easy, then Medium, then Hard, then Expert (if needed).
+Answers the question of whether refinement helps.
 [x] Bringing the sandbox to be local:
   [x] Just run the code locally each time, rather than use the remote code interpreter.
     - Print, after each tool call, the result in terms of pixel match average on all training examples AND number of training examples solved out of those present.